projectsveltos/.github/profile/README.md

 * [Multi-tenancy](https://projectsveltos.github.io/sveltos/multi-tenancy/): platform admin can easily grant permissions to tenant admins and have Sveltos enforces those;
 * [Techsupport](https://projectsveltos.github.io/sveltos/techsupport/): collect tech support from managed clusters;
 * [Snapshot and rollback](https://projectsveltos.github.io/sveltos/snapshot/): freeze your policy configurations in time, compare changes between snapshots, and roll back or forward to any saved snapshot.
+* Sveltos can gather information from all or subsets of the clusters it manages.
+This information can then be accessed and displayed using [Sveltos' CLI](https://projectsveltos.github.io/sveltos/show_resources/) in the management cluster.

 ## Add-ons deployment